Publication Date: January 1, 2010

 Then Jeremiah calls with news that Conrad disappeared.
 And suddenly, everything leads back to Cousins Beach and her first love.

 So this book picks up about a year after the first book ended.
-The two things we learn from the first chapter are that the big reveal at the end of book 1 has changed and affected everyone is a really big way, and that Belly’s relationship status isn’t the same as it was when the first book ended.
-The reason why I’m choosing to describe it like that is because, despite the synopsis already spoiling one of those two things, the big reveal is something I’d prefer not say so openly in fear of spoiling someone who is reading this review and hasn’t read the first book.
-If that’s the case, please go read the first book and then come back to this.
+The two things we learn from the first chapter are that the big reveal at the end of book 1 has changed and affected everyone is a really big way, and that Belly's relationship status isn't the same as it was when the first book ended.
+The reason why I'm choosing to describe it like that is that, despite the synopsis already spoiling one of those two things, the big reveal is something I'd prefer not say so openly in fear of spoiling someone who is reading this review and hasn't read the first book.
+If that's the case, please go read the first book and then come back to this.
 You have no idea how hard it is to write a spoiler-free review of a sequel in a series.

 As you can tell from the synopsis, Belly and Conrad had a really short relationship, though I'm not really sure that's what I'd call it.
 It sounds more like a fling to me, but that's just my opinion.
 The reason why it's in the synopsis is because being in a relationship with Conrad is huge for Belly, she's been in love with the guy for years and then they had a relationship that quickly died.
 What's the point in me bringing this up?
 I don't like their relationship.
 I didn't like the way Conrad treated her, and I've never really liked him all that much (something I'll dive deeper into in the "Character" section).
 Their relationship, even before it was romantic, always felt so one-sided and frustrating because of Conrad.
 Looking at it objectively, I could see why it didn't work out.
 And honestly, I just felt like this was a really good example of how NOT to act in a relationship.